 Introduction to TAND

-At the TSA Belfast TAND meeting, Professor Petrus de Vries (Professor of Child & Adolescent Psychiatry, University of Cape Town) provided an introduction to TAND:
+The TSA hosted a special Belfast clinic meeting, including a TAND section where Professor Petrus de Vries (Professor of Child & Adolescent Psychiatry, University of Cape Town) provided an introduction to the area.

 Diagnosis and management of TAND in people living with TSC